kubernetes/enhancements/keps/sig-network/2079-network-policy-port-range/README.md

 #### Story 3 - Containerized Passive FTP Server
-As a Kubernetes User, I've received a demand from my boss to run our FTP server in an existing Kubernetes cluster, to support some of my legacy applications. his FTP Server must be acessible from inside the cluster and outside the cluster, but I still need to keep the basic security policies from my company, that demands the existence of a default deny rule for all workloads and allowing only specific ports.
+As a Kubernetes User, I've received a demand from my boss to run our FTP server in an existing Kubernetes cluster, to support some of my legacy applications.
+This FTP Server must be acessible from inside the cluster and outside the cluster, but I still need to keep the basic security policies from my company, that demands the existence of a default deny rule for all workloads and allowing only specific ports.